 If you are pregnant or breastfeeding, you should avoid large fish like sharks, swordfish, king mackerel, tilefish, and bigeye tuna.

-The mercury levels in fish such as albacore/white tuna, yellowfin tuna, halibut, carp, or bluefish are moderate and therefore are ok for consumption in small amounts, but are still not recommended.
+The mercury levels in fish such as albacore/white tuna, sushi, yellowfin tuna, ceviche, halibut, carp, or bluefish are moderate and therefore are ok for consumption in small amounts, but are still not recommended.

 Pregnant or breastfeeding women should not avoid tuna or other fish for fear of mercury contamination.
-Rather than choosing mercury-rich fish, they should consume low-mercury types such as salmon, herring, sardines and skipjack tuna (canned light tuna).
+Rather than choosing mercury-rich fish, they should consume low-mercury types such as salmon, herring, sardines, mussels and skipjack tuna (canned light tuna).

 Skipjack tuna, also known as chunk light tuna, is one of the smaller tunas.
 It is, therefore, the best choice of tuna to consume during pregnancy or breastfeeding since it contains a third of the mercury in albacore tuna (solid white).

 Does tuna affect breast milk?

 Fish consumption such as tuna doesn’t help produce breast milk.
 However, mercury is known to pass through breastmilk and it can cause serious health issues to your baby.

 Exposure to high levels of mercury can potentially damage a baby’s nervous system permanently.

 Additionally, it can also impair the development of cognition, fine motor skills, visual awareness and speech and language skills.

 Can a baby be allergic to tuna?